pybricks/pybricks.github.io/learn/making-programs/basic-blocks.md

 ---
 title: "Essential coding tools"
 excerpt: >
-  This section covers the comment block, the wait block, and the print block.
+  This section covers the Comment block, the Wait Time block, and the Print block.
   You'll also learn how to use the device setup effectively and drive a single motor.
 single-motor-setup:
   image: /learn/making-programs/single-motor-setup.png